ynmstudio/yes-no-maybe-app/README.md

 ## Important Notice

-This application and its tools is under steady development and we
+**The application is in alpha state**
+While we tried to minimize the chance to introduce vulnerabilities (authentication/file-system), this application and its codebase haven't been audited by security specialists and it shouldn't be used to store, share or publish sensitive information.

 ## Usage

-People should be able to setup new project by only providing Firebase Config file and links to live Hasura instance (cloud/self-hosted) and have a setup process inside the app for the first user.
+Developers should be able to setup a new project by providing Firebase Config file and update the links to a Hasura instance (cloud/self-hosted).
+Please check the section **Getting Started** for more details regarding the configuration of Firebase and Hasura.
+The Section **Deploy** contains information on how to built the frontend.

-Other authentication/storage/hosting providers could be added at a later stage.
+Other authentication/storage/hosting providers may be added at a later stage.

 ## Prerequisites